Matthiasklaasse/gestures/README.md

 ## Troubleshooting

 If you encounter any issues while running the gestures project, let me know in the comments of the demo video.

+## Controls

+Touch you thumb and you index finger to drag the cursor touch your middle finger to click and your ring finger to left click